litios/litios.github.io/_posts/2025-03-05-libc-pointer-protections.md

 ## Introduction

-I was playing a CTF a couple weekends ago and I stumble upon this heap-style challenge that was linked to a modern libc.
-This was my first time dealing with modern libc versions, so naturally I stumbled upon a couple new (to me) protections.
+I was playing a CTF a couple weekends ago and I stumbled upon this heap-style challenge that was linked to a "modern" libc.
+This was my first time dealing with modern libc versions, so naturally I faced a couple new (to me) protections.

 Unfortunately, I couldn't finish the challenge in time and that spiked my curiosity about them.